Climate change, do we care?

 Beyond my mum’s anecdotal insight, I looked to see if her lack of interest was common.
 According to the ONS survey in October 2022, 74% of adults in the UK were worried or somewhat worried about climate change.
 [Source: ONS]

-Combine that with the UK (along with Italy) being the №1 country in the world to believe in the climate emergency.
+Combine that with the UK (along with Italy) being the №1 country worldwide to believe in the climate emergency.
 [Source: UNDP] So, my mum and I are outliers.

 What I found interesting about the ONS data is that people were more concerned with the ‘cost of living crisis’ (79%), and people making changes to help with climate change are down to 75% from the previous year, which was 81%.
 I wonder if this trend will continue.
 After all, we fell into a technical recession towards the end of 2023, and maybe the higher for longer interest rate policy (to tackle price inflation) is hitting the consumer’s appetite to care about the climate.

-The main issue I have around climate change has always been how it’s communicated as a means to get people to care.
-Even though I’m curious, I’ve found the ‘fear’ and ‘shame’ based coverage a complete turn-off, especially when they show activists blocking roads and preventing folks from getting to/from work.
+My main issue with climate change has always been how it’s communicated as a means of getting people to care.
+Even though I’m curious, I’ve found the ‘fear’ and ‘shame ’-based coverage a complete turn-off, especially when it shows activists blocking roads and preventing folks from getting to/from work.

 Sustainability, a designer trend

-The way our industry presents the problem is the actual problem — The ‘sustainability’ presentation is a little sanitised, tick-boxy and insincere, in my opinion.🙄 As if we must be perfect to make a difference.
-Sometimes, those promoting it come across as the ‘goody-two-shoes’ of the industry and look down on the rest of us peasants who are driven by aesthetics, form & function.
+The way our industry presents the problem is the actual problem—the ‘sustainability’ presentation is a little sanitised, tick-boxy, and insincere, in my opinion 🙄 as if we must be perfect to make a difference.
+Sometimes, those promoting it come across as the ‘goody-two-shoes’ of the industry and look down on the rest of us peasants who are driven by aesthetics, form, and function.
 Ironically, based on the dictionary definition, I question whether this approach is sustainable.

 At the Workspace Design Show in February, I was confronted with an example of how out of touch I think we are.
 I sat in the audience by the sustainability stage during a segment about our digital footprint.
 One of the panellists said that we all need to be mindful of how much data we are using and, wait for it, ‘close any unopened tabs on your web browser if you’re not using it’.
 I’m sorry, but that’s just ridiculous.